openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/datasets.md

 Extra datasets cleaned from UCSCXena hubs or references are deposited in [Zenodo repo](https://zenodo.org/record/5548587).

-You can download them directly from the Zenodo repo or using `get_data()` function provided in UCSCXenaShiny R package.
+You can download them directly from the Zenodo repo or using `get_data()` function provided in UCSCXenaShinyV1 R package.

 If you want to know the dataset source, you can check the "data_source" attribute.